utkarshkukreti/dust-deploy/README.md

     $ mkdir templates
     $ mkdir nodes

-in the nodes directory, there will be your templates and node configurations. dust uses simple .yaml files for configuring your nodes. let's start by adding a simple host:
+in the nodes directory, there will be your node-templates and node configuration files. dust uses simple .yaml files for configuring your nodes. let's start by adding a simple host: